GustafEnebog/CODE-project-1/README.md

 ### The ABOUT-section
   + This section features a photo of the artist together with a short bio explaining his process, favorite motives and mediums and his reasons for drawing and painting.
+  + A splach of white ink (taken from the Enebog-logo) has been added as an accent.

 ![Mobil: "About"-section.](assets/images/readme/about-iphon14promax.jpg)
 ![Large Device: "About"-section.](assets/images/readme/about-laptop.jpg)